02

 Challenge 03

-How might we build a design system that ensures consistency and scalability across current and future products?
+How might we build a design system that ensures consistency and scalability across current and future IoT products?

 Design Strategy:

-Simplicity for Versatility
+Simplicity for Future Adaptations

-Sarea City was the first product of Sarea, the product series that contained Spark Technologies’ IoT management platforms for different vertical domains, including city infrastructure, healthcare, energy management, etc. Anticipating the need for a consistent design system across future products, I built the new design system with a flat and simple design style.
+Anticipating the need for a consistent design system across future products, I built the new design system with a flat and simple design style.
 This not only matched the logos but also ensured flexibility for upcoming adaptations, streamlining maintenance for the R&D team and providing clear instructions for future updates.

 Design Solution: